 Not long ago I wouldn’t have even considered typing this, but here I am typing.
-“I have decided that I want to sell my Jeep and get a H3 Hummer.”
-I’m eating so many words from when I was younger but it doesn’t bother me at all, in fact it feels good typing that.
+“I have decided that I want to sell my Jeep and get an H3 Hummer.”
+I’m eating so many words from when I was younger but it doesn’t bother me at all, in fact, it feels good typing that.
 I think it has to do with me being interested in making the right choices with my life and moving on with my life.

 I keep telling everyone that rock climbing has changed my life around for the better, but it really began with a visit to SF where I started to quit fighting something I hate dislike and made up my mind to change.
 It was a decision to change my life in a new direction and not look back.

 I used to look at Hummers as an inferior vehicle for off-roading but now I think that they are not that bad… let me change that to pretty good.
 No, actually I think they’re great.
 Time has now turned the tables in Hummer’s favor but in the past, they had three major things wrong with them.
 First, they were being purchased for nothing more than a status symbol with absolutely no intention of using it for what it was designed for.
 Second, they were so pricey almost no one ever considers taking them off-road to see what they got, if anything at all.
 Lastly, they ride on independent suspension in the front which makes them go down the street great, but independent suspension scares Jeepers with all the traction loss when they see a tire completely come off the ground and rise into the air.